hujaepa/compileJe/README.md

 ## About CompileJe

 CompileJe is an online compiler that uses [Judge0 api](https://github.com/judge0).
 It supported languages from C, C++, Java, C#

+## CompileJe Architecture

+Laravel 8.x and Bootstrap